apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitLab.md

 - If you are using gitlab.com, the endpoint will be `https://gitlab.com/api/v4/`
-- If you are self-hosting GitLab, the endpoint will look like `https://gitlab.example.com/api/v4/` The endpoint url should end with `/`.
+- If you are self-hosting GitLab, the endpoint will look like `https://gitlab.example.com/api/v4/` The endpoint URL should end with `/`.

 #### Auth Token(s)